The Lepsius Haus is currently accepting submissions from academics on topics related to this project.

 This exploration of ideological movements past, and of their consequences, is intended to generate a greater understanding of how ideas spread, coalesce and grow into movements, and of the material consequences they can have.

-The project will feature an academic conference in Berlin, “Ideas and their Consequences: Genocide and International Justice after 1919”, scheduled to take place from April 17 to 19, 2020.
-The conference will bring together key academics in the field, mostly historians, from different countries and will aim to pool the latest knowledge on the subject.
+The project will feature an international conference in Berlin, “Ideas and their Consequences: Genocide and International Justice after 1919”, scheduled to take place from April 17 to 19, 2020.
+The conference will bring together key academics in the field and will aim to pool the latest knowledge on the subject

 The project also includes the creation of an information pack on the results of the conference, dissemination and discussion events in five European cities (Warsaw, Brussels, Berlin, Paris and Amsterdam), online video interviews of key speakers, a traveling exhibition and a website presenting the results of the project and providing leads for further information.

 For inquiries or to find out more about the project, please write to: firstname.lastname@example.org